HydroLearn/devstack/README.rst

        make pull

-5. Checkout our master branch of HydroLearn
+5. Clone Hydrolearn and Checkout our current master branch. (hydrolearn has been disabled from the repo cloning because the script only checkouts a single branch... making it hard to work with the repo.
+This will also prevent the next command from checking out open-release/ironwood.master, and leave your hydrolearn repo alone)

    .. code:: sh

+       cd ../
+       git clone git@github.com:HydroLearn/edx-platform.git
-       cd ../edx-platform
+       cd edx-platform
        git checkout hydrolearn/ironwood.master
        cd ../devstack